 I have over a decade of experience providing skilled and aggressive representation to individuals facing charges for the manufacture, delivery or the possession with intent to deliver or manufacture a controlled substance in Bucks County, Montgomery County and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

-Defending against Drug Delivery and Manufacturing Charges
+How to Defend against PA Drug Delivery and Manufacturing Charges

 - The drugs were for personal use and not delivery or manufacture